 Two collateral (side) ligaments and two cruciate ligaments provide the knee joint with support and protect it from being twisted:

-- The medial collateral ligament connects the inner sides of the femur and tibia, and is also attached to the joint capsule.
+- The medial collateral ligament connects the inner sides of the femur and tibia bones, and is also attached to the joint capsule.

-- The lateral collateral ligament connects the outer sides of the femur and tibia.
+- The lateral collateral ligament connects the outer sides of the femur and tibia bones.
 It is not attached to the joint capsule.

 - The anterior cruciate ligament runs from the back of the outer condyle to the front of the tibia.